How Astrology Helped Me Get Over The Friend Who Ghosted Me

 ”

 It also didn’t help that ghosting in friendships isn’t something people tend to discuss.
-If a romantic partner ditches you for seemingly no reason, that's universally recognised as painful, and you have your pick of films and think pieces that validate your struggles.
+If a romantic partner ditches you for seemingly no reason, that's universally recognized as painful, and you have your pick of movies and think pieces that validate your struggles.
 But when it happens with a friend, things are a little less clear cut.

 When I confided in well-meaning people, many of them told me, "Well, you have other friends," or, "I wouldn’t obsess about it."